PaddlePaddle/FastDeploy/docs/usage/usage.md

 # Data Collected

-The data inventory collected by the latest version of Fastdeploy can be found here：- [usage_lib.py](../../../fastdeploy/usage/usage_lib.py)
+The data inventory collected by the latest version of Fastdeploy can be found here：[usage_lib.py](../../../fastdeploy/usage/usage_lib.py)
 You can preview the collected data by running the following command： `tail ~/.config/fastdeploy/usage_stats.json`